F5Networks/terraform-provider-bigip/docs/userguide/support.rst

 Support
 =======

-F5 provides support for the F5 Modules for Terraform.
+F5 provides support for the F5 BIG-IP Modules for Terraform.
 For more information, see |support_policies|.

 .. |support_policies| raw:: html